By

 1. Discovery

-A traveler finds your experience through your website, an OTA (Viator, GetYourGuide, TripAdvisor), Google search, social media, or increasingly through AI assistants like ChatGPT.
+A traveler finds your experience through your website, an OTA (Viator, GetYourGuide, TripAdvisor), Google search, social media, or increasingly through AI-powered search tools.
 The booking system makes sure your availability is visible across all these channels simultaneously.

 2. Selection & Availability

 The traveler picks a date, time slot, and number of participants.
 The system checks real-time availability against your actual capacity, accounting for boats, guides, equipment, weather closures, and existing reservations.
-No phone call needed.
+The entire check happens instantly, without any back-and-forth.

 3. Payment & Confirmation